A Pascal's Theorem for rational normal curves: Application to seven points on a twisted cubic

 \begin{remark} As White discussed in \cite{Whi15}, the geometry involved in Theorem~\ref{white'sresult} is quite rich.
 For instance, label by $a,b,c,d,e,f,g$ the seven fixed points on the twisted cubic.
 Let $X$ be the set consisting of these points.
 Then each one of the planes $H_1,\ldots,H_7$ has to contain exactly three of the points in $X$.
 The collection of these $3$-elements subsets of $X$ forms a Steiner's system $S(2,3,7)$, which is the Fano plane $\mathbb{P}_{\mathbb{F}_2}^2$.
 An example of such system on $X$ is

 and this can be determined in $|S_7|/|\PGL(3,\mathbb{F}_2)|=30$ different ways.
 Therefore, the planes $H_1,\ldots,H_7$ can be chosen in $30$ distinct ways, up to relabeling them.
-We also notice that the planes $H_1,\ldots,H_7$ are in general linear position because the corresponding points in the dual projective space $(\mathbb{P}^3)^*$ lie on a twisted cubic by Theorem~\ref{white'sresult}. \end{remark}
+Finally, observe that the planes $H_1,\ldots,H_7$ are in general linear position.
+To prove this, first notice that $H_1,\ldots,H_7$ osculate a second twisted cubic by Theorem~\ref{white'sresult}.
+Therefore, by \cite[Chapter~III, Exercise~A-2]{ACGH85}, the points in $(\mathbb{P}^3)^*$ dual to $H_1,\ldots,H_7$ lie on a twisted cubic.
+Since distinct points on a twisted cubic are in general linear position, we have that also $H_1,\ldots,H_7$ are in general linear position. \end{remark}

-The combination of Theorem~\ref{theorem-main}, Theorem~\ref{white'sresult}, and projective duality yields the following property of the planes $H_1,\ldots,H_7$.
+The combination of Theorem~\ref{maintheoremintro2}, Theorem~\ref{white'sresult}, and projective duality yields the following property of the planes $H_1,\ldots,H_7$.